LBNL-ETA/better-lbnl-os/README.md

 ## Citation

-If you use BETTER-LBNL in your research, please cite:
+If you use BETTER-LBNL-OS in your research, please cite:

 ```bibtex
 @software{better_lbnl_os,